femaleinventor/Hackathon_Dribble/README.md

 A User can look historically at the data and compare themselves to other User's predictions.

+We also protect soccer players and prominent members of the soccer community by restricting these.
+So someone can't user MiaHamm or Abby-Wambach as a username in the app.

 **Store**

 A user can go see what the WoSo community is selling.
 Purchase a fun funky t-shirt that a player/designer has made.
 There will also be experiences for sale, like a small group clinic sponsored by a current NWSL player.
 The store items are woven into the fabric of the app.